 - Execution strengths: this strength cluster concerns delivering results—what and how they are delivered.

-The Strengthscope results in a “Significant 7” strengths, or your top 7 strengths, as well as where the rest of your strengths lie on this wheel.
+The Strengthscope results in a “Significant 7” strengths, or your top 7 strengths, as well as where the rest of your listed strengths.

 How Can a Leader Best Foster an Employee’s Strengths?

 So we know it’s a good idea to incorporate strengths into all levels of the organization, but do we really know how to do that?